 While many tasks can at least theoretically be processed online, data protection (GDPR) must also be taken into account.
 In some cases, data must be processed strictly offline due to internal company or legal regulations on data protection.
 In this case, it is possible to work remotely, but only via Virtual Private Network (VPN—usually bound to the home office).

 The fact that anyone can work from anywhere and at any time creates various obstacles – such as time differences — and makes corporate and team communication much more difficult.
 For this reason, a very well organised communication structure and fixed guidelines for employees are indispensable for effective remote work.

 Also check out our dedicated article on improving remote collaborations!

 Pros and cons of remote working

-Let’s take a look at the pros and cons of remote working.
-Even though the remote model offers numerous advantages at first glance, there is also a shadow side that should not be overseen.
+Before moving on to hybrid work, let’s quickly take a look at the pros and cons of remote working.
+Even though the remote model offers numerous advantages at first glance, there is also a shadow side of challenges you and your remote workers might face that should not be overseen.

 Remote working is one of the most sought-after employee benefits these days, and those who offer this modern type of workplace are scoring points in regard to their employer branding.
 Companies with remote jobs can also look forward to these advantages:

 - International talent pool